edouardklein/recurrentjs/Notebook.md

 I remarked while chasing the bug for the first time that long sentences seem to trigger it.

+In commit [master 2351119], the bug appears when running src/bug.js at sentence 3.

+I reran it a few times, the bug always appear at sentence 3, this indicates that the (I suppose random) initialization of the network has little to no impact on the bug.

+I run the tick() function on just sentence 3, to see if the bug is caused by the contents of sentence 3 or by the training, using all 3 sentences one after the other.

+I removed sentence 1 and 2 : the code runs at sentences 3 and 4, but fails (tested a few times) at 5.

+Added sentence 2 back : fails at 4.

+Added sentence 1 back, but removed 2 again (the sequence is 1 3 4...) : fail at 4.

+It seems to fail at the third message, whatever the message.
+Strange.
+I have a hunch the failure may be triggered after a certain amount of data has gone through the network.

+I will not act on this hunch now, time to dive in the code instead.

+The bug is that the sum of the argument w to samplei is NaN.

+Are all the values of w NaN or only one ?
+The 86 values of w are NaN.
+(There are 85 ≠ chars plus the end-of-string char).

+So, where dos w comes from ?
+It was returned from R.softmax.

+Does the input of R.softmaw has any NaNs in it ?
+Yes, all 86 values of m.w are NaNs, long before softmax is called by predictSentence.

+So, where does the first call to softmax with NaN arguments comes from ?
+It is somewhere in costfun.
+Nans begin to appear sometime during the loop in costfun(). softmax is not the culprit, the first NaN appears in its argument, which was constructed by forwardIndex().
+It's in line
+var output = G.add(G.mul(model['Whd'], hidden[hidden.length - 1]),model['bd']);
+visual inspection reveals no NaNs in model, let's check hidden

+There are NaNs in some indices of hidden.

 One way to do it may be to use strict mode, I hope